Become a Wetland Steward in your Community

-Wetlandkeepers is a two and a half day workshop that educates participants about wetland conservation!
-The BCWF brings the Wetlandkeepers Course into communities to teach wetland mapping, plant and animal identification, soil sampling and other wetland classification and stewardship skills.
+Wetlandkeepers is a 2.5 day workshop that educates participants about wetland conservation.
+We bring this course into communities to teach wetland delineation, plant and animal identification, soil sampling, and other wetland classification and stewardship skills.
 Each workshop varies to suit the community’s unique wetland needs.

 Are you interested in getting involved with wetland habitat restoration?
 In recent years, we have increased our input for wetland restoration and we have continued to host wetland restoration/construction workshops or related events to improve wetland habitat in BC.

 We are always on the lookout on how we can support partners and British Columbians in accomplishing wetland restoration that benefits wildlife and supports healthy communities.